 Theft and Vandalism

 Experiencing theft or vandalism to your property can be upsetting.
 If your home or belongings were stolen or criminally damaged, you should document the damage and contact your insurance company right away.
-While the last thing you may want to do is worry about an insurance claim, your homeowner’s insurance policy may cover your losses, so it’s important to take action.
+While the last thing you may want to do is worry about an insurance claim, your homeowner’s insurance policy may cover your losses.

 As a general rule, it’s a good idea for all homeowners to inventory all their belongings, valuables, and property contents.
 Take photos of everything and include detailed notes and information regarding how much you paid for a specific item and its current state.